dangirsh/libjulia.el/README.md

 Very little at the moment.

-We do attempt to capture
+We do capture exceptions thrown by Julia and return the exception type as a string to Emacs (+ emit some stdout).
+This is obviously brittle and needs work.

 ## Memory Management